dmyersturnbull/valarpy/docs/guide.rst

        from valarpy.model import *  # you MUST import this AFTER setting global_connection.db
        do_my_stuff()

-example usage with plain SQL
+Example usage with plain SQL
 ----------------------------

 .. code:: python